VeriTas-arch/veritas-arch.github.io/chirpy-readme.md

 ## Norm

 + post category: `paper`, `blog`
-+ enmerate: 1 for CPGs
++ enumerate: 1 for CPGs
 + serial number of the paper

 for example, paper1-1 refers to the first paper in the category of CPGs.